 The Statement of Revenues, Expenses and Changes in Net Position is the income statement of the government unit and serves as an indicator of whether the overall fiscal condition of Port Tampa Bay has improved or deteriorated during the year.
-Despite a decline in revenue due to the pandemic, Port Tampa Bay continues to increase its net position by pursuing a strategy of revenue diversification and enacting prudent cost control measures.
+Revenues have rebounded from the pandemic allowing Port Tampa Bay to continue to increase its net position by pursuing a strategy of revenue diversification and enacting prudent cost control measures.